GTCHANNELS/Ajax-Extra-Features/README.md

 </details>

-## Commands
+## Admin commands
 ```
-* /logs - to get the rescent errors
+• /logs - to get the rescent errors
-* /stats - to get status of files in db.
+• /stats - to get status of files in db.
 * /filter - add manual filters
 * /filters - view filters
 * /connect - connect to PM.